 According to Forbes, women must obtain an advanced degree to earn as much as men for the same work.
 While women account for fifty-six percent of all college students in the US, they are paid eighty cents to men’s dollar for performing the same job after they graduate.
 The pay disparities are even greater for women of color.
 Women in the US are not only earning higher degrees for the same pay, but they also often face doubt about their skills compared to men both in school and at work.

-The conversation went downhill very quickly.
 “I don’t know if I would be comfortable with you working for a female pastor.”
 Trying to avoid (yet another) debate about women pastors, I retorted: “Well the incoming pastor is male.”
 “It’s the principle,” my significant other threw back.
-Thankfully, the awkward exchange ended, and we shifted to another topic.

 “So, are you a student here too?” asked the young IT worker I called to fix my office computer.
 I smiled, wondering how the student missed my name on the office door, or the row of diplomas framed on the wall.
 “No, I’m a professor here.”
 Sexism against women in college undoubtedly happens, but sexism against female college faculty is perhaps more often overlooked.
 As a thirtysomething woman professor at a Christian university, I have a unique perspective on sexism in higher education.